Certified Multinational Risk Advisor (CMRA) Designation

 What are the courses offered in the Certified Multinational Risk Advisor (CMRA) designation program?

-Through a broad view of the overall global commercial insurance landscape, the CRMA designation program consists of ten CE-accredited courses of advanced training that incorporate case study analysis, team building and role playing, including:
+Through a broad view of the overall global commercial insurance landscape, the CMRA designation program consists of ten CE-accredited courses of advanced training that incorporate case study analysis, team building and role playing, including:

 Course Length: 2 hours